jaydeluca/collector-watcher/README.md

 ### Monitoring Workflow
 Runs daily to monitor both core and contrib repositories:
+- Checks for new release versions in both repositories
-- Scans both opentelemetry-collector and opentelemetry-collector-contrib
+- Scans and saves any new releases found
-- Merges component data into inventory files
+- Updates SNAPSHOT versions from main branch
+- Cleans up old SNAPSHOT directories
-- Opens PR with updated inventory files if changes detected
+- Opens PR with updated versioned inventory files if changes detected
-- Changes are visible via git diff in the PR
+- Changes are visible via git diff in the PR showing new/updated version directories